Previous Autism Welcome Here Grant Winners Include:

 Autism-Friendly Lending Library Collection * $4,000

-The collection that will support children with Autism Spectrum Disorder (ASD), their parents, caregivers, and educators.
-The circulating collection will include books and resources relating to ASD, therapeutic toys, assistive
+The collection that will support children with Autism Spectrum Disorder (ASD), their parents, caregivers, and

 technology, and speech and language card sets.
 The Library will also host and create autism-friendly events,